 B.A., The University of Tennessee

 Gloria Ballard is a native of Nashville, where she enjoyed a long career in journalism as a feature writer and editor at The Tennessean before leaving the newspaper business to become a freelance writer.
 During her career, she covered fashion, home design, gardening, travel and other features, and was travel editor at The Tennessean from 1998 until 2006.
-Currently, Gloria writes a monthly garden column for The Tennessean, garden and travel features, stories and essays, maintains two garden blogs, and leads creative writing workshops and gardening presentations.
-She is a graduate of the University of Tennessee.
+Currently, Gloria writes a monthly garden column for The Tennessean, garden and travel features, stories and essays, and maintains two garden blogs.
+In addition to teaching creative writing classes at Watkins Community Education, she is a mentor in nonfiction and fiction at MTSU Write, a writing certificate program at Middle Tennessee State University, works as a freelance editor and publicist, and leads creative writing workshops and gardening presentations.
 Gloria also writes fiction, and was a 2004 participant at Sewanee Writers Conference.
 Her fiction has been published in Drafthorse literary journal.

 R.N., Excelsior College